-with a minimum of two years of experience in case management or resource coordination, knowledge and

-understanding of brain injury, relevant work experience with individuals with brain injury and good communication skills.

-Social Worker

-Specify qualifications:

-^

-Other

-Specify the individuals and their qualifications:

-^

-Appendi lix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
-Serv rvice Plan Development Safeguards.
-Select one: Entities and/or individuals that have responsibility for service plan development may not p other direct waiver services to the participant. rovide Entities and/or individuals that have responsibility for service plan development may provided direct waiver services to the participant. de other The State has established the following safeguards to ensure that service plan development is conducte best interests of the participant.
-Specify: d in the \ Annendi lix D: Participant-Centered Planning and Service Delivery c.
+Education: Master's degree in Social Work or social service field, or Bachelor's degree in social service field with a minimum of two years of experience in case management or resource coordination, knowledge and understanding of brain injury, relevant work experience with individuals with brain injury and good communication skills.
+Social Worker Specify qualifications: Other Specify the individuals and their qualifications: Appendi x D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
+Serv vice Plan Development Safeguards.
+Select one: Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
+O Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
+The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
+Specify:

+c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.